nemoremold/design-patterns-demo/README.md

 ## Build

-Change direction to current project path, make sure you have installed CMake(3.9 or higher).
+Change directory to current project path, make sure you have installed CMake(3.9 or higher) and support C++14(or higher).

 ```shell
 mkdir build